February in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Events in Warsaw in February

-Fair and exhibition of exotic animals and plants and Spider Exhibition
+Fair and exhibition of exotic animals and Aquarium Fair

 A concert of classical music at the Ballroom in the Palace on the Isle in Łazienki Royal Garden